 - 1-Year Warranty.

-- Plastic tray does not stand up to power chewers.
+- The plastic tray does not stand up to power chewers.

 - Wires are easily bent by destructive dogs.